fab7/LESSONS-Unsupervised-Learning/README.md

 # LESSONS-Unsupervised-Learning
-A repo for my Udacity lesson exercises on Unsupervised Learning.
+A repo for my Udacity lessons, exercises and final project on Unsupervised Learning.

 ## How To